 The village pond in Finchingfield is familiar to many visitors and said to be the most photographed village in England [Daily Telegraph 2008].
 Apart from its history and significant conservation area, visitors can enjoy the many facilities provided by the shops, pubs and restaurants [please see the Business section of the website].
 It also has a thriving primary school and a Health Centre, which together with the many social activities that take place during the year, makes it a very desirable village.

 Cornish Hall End is a smaller village with its own electoral ward, some 2.7 miles from Finchingfield and an integral part of the Parish as a whole, with a population of approximately 230.
-It has an equally interesting church – St John the Evangelist – and the Horse & Groom PH is the hub of many social activities.
+It has an equally interesting church – St John the Evangelist – and a beautifully refurbished Village Hall which along with the Horse & Groom PH is the hub of many social activities.